alexdesousa/alexdesousa.github.io/_posts/2020-02-12-skogsra-simplifying-your-elixir-configuration.md

 end
 ```

-This module will have the functions:
+This module will have these functions:

 - `Myapp.Config.hostname/0` for retrieving the hostname.
 - `Myapp.Config.port/0` for retrieving the port.

-With this implementation, we ended up with:
+With this implementation, we end up with:

 - Documented configuration variables: Via `@envdoc` module attribute.
 - Easy to find: Every configuration variable will be in `Myapp.Config` module.